 How long should you run your test?
 Long enough to get the answer to your hypothesis.
 That doesn't tell you much, though, so let's add to that.

 Ideally, your test should run for at least seven days.
 A week is enough time for your social testing software to compile a basis of data.
-It won't be as concrete as a longer test, but it's a starting point.
+It won't be as concrete as a more extended test, but it's a starting point.

 Picking a test duration period ensures you won't be wasting money and time.
 Instead of having a test run for too long or too little, figure out your time frame and budget during the planning process.